kjayma/surveyor_gui/README.md

 If the response set has a user id, it will identify the response by user_id (not ideal).
 If no user_id is available, it will default to the response_set.id (even worse).

 If you have a user model, you can override this behavior.
-The current, but temporary, approach is to monkey patch the ResponseSet model's report_user_name method.
-It will change the way user are identified on reports.
-For instance, to identify users by first and last name (assuming you have a user model named User), you might do something like
-this:

-Add "response_set.rb" to your app/models directory.

-Put the following in the file:

-    class ResponseSet < ActiveRecord::Base
-      def report_user_name
+Surveyor_gui creates a response_set_user.rb file in your app/models directory.
+Edit it to define the identifier you would like to use for users in reports.
+For instance, if your user model is User, and you would like to see the user's email address on reports, edit the file as follows...

+In the initialize method, add the following line:

-        user = User.find(self.user_id)
+    @user = User.find(user_id)

+In the report_user_name method, add the following line:

+    @user.email

+If you wanted the users full name, you could add something like this:

-        user.first_name + " " + user.last_name
+    @user.last_name + ', ' + @user.first_name
-      end
-    end

-You'll also need to explicitly require this file during intialization - create a config/initializers/surveyor_gui.rb and add one line: "require 'response_set'.

 Note that SurveyorGui controllers expect to use surveyor_gui's own layout view, app/views/layouts/surveyor_gui_default.rb.
 You may need to make a copy of it and put it in your own app/views/layout directory so that it can be customized (for instance, to add a Devise